An overview of Counselling and Psychotherapy

 The aim for all our interventions is to support students to develop the personal resources and skills necessary to navigate the challenges and opportunities of student life.
 The emphasis is on effecting changes so the therapy will be generally solution focussed rather than on-going, regular 'befriending'.

 I have a busy timetable.
 Will I be able to access services?
 We offer appointments through the working hours of the service.
-The first appointment is usually 9.15am and on Tuesday and Thursday we are able to offer some late-in-the-day appointments for those students, such as medical students of PGCE students on placement who may not be available during business hours.
+The first appointment is usually 9.15am.
+On Tuesdays and Thursdays in term time we are able to offer some twilight (late-in-the-day) appointments for those students, such as medical students or PGCE students on placement who may not be available during business hours.
 Even if your initial appointment is at a busy time for you, it is possible to negotiate the times of any follow-on sessions.
+It is considered acceptable - and important - to prioritise your therapy appointment over academic or other commitments, as you would any other important health appointment with a specialist.
+Your personal tutor/supervisor should appreciate this.

 What happens if I am referred to CAPS?
 You will be sent a link to the Counsellling Referral Form via the wellbeing portal.
 You need to complete this brief online form, including completing a question about what you want to focus on in your course of therapy.
 NB it is helpful to think of one specific focus that can have a positive impact on your university experience (rather than a vague or vast goal), so do give this some thought.

 What's the wait time to get a face to face appointment with a Psychological Therapist in CAPS?
-We endeavour to offer you an appointment within approximately 2 to 6 weeks after your consultation with a Wellbeing Advisor, but at busy times it may be a bit longer.
+We endeavour to offer you an appointment within approximately 2 to 6 weeks after your brief consultation with a Wellbeing Advisor, but at busy times it may be a bit longer.
+You will know (via a message through the Wellbeing Portal) in advance the date of your appointment.
 We will do our best to meet your needs and when you have your initial brief consultation you will be advised of the next steps and the time frame to anticipate.
+Most students find this useful to help them prepare for therapy to get the most out of their experience.

 What sort of therapy is available in CAPS?
 There are various theoretical models that influence the way in which the Psychological Therapists may work with you.
 Some key models currently used include: person-centred, psychoanalytic psychotherapy, cognitive behavioural (CBT) and integrative using a range of tools and techniques including solution focused work; CFT, EFT, SFT, ACT, REBT, and others.
 You can discuss this with your therapist.